Lucerne: Events

-The 2021 Winter Universiade will be hosted by Lucerne.
+The 2021 Winter Universiade was planned to be hosted by Lucerne, but was cancelled due to the COVID-19 pandemic.

 Transport

 After Ferdinand von Zeppelin landed his airship in Lucerne in 1909, the city became a pioneer for the aeronautical industry in Switzerland.
-In February 1910 the countries first (and after the DELAG of Germany the second in the world) air transport company was founded, in July the same year then also the first airship hangar at Tribschenmoos.
+In February 1910 the country's first (and after the DELAG of Germany the second in the world) air transport company was founded, in July the same year then also the first airship hangar at Tribschenmoos.
 The company provided flights with airships until 1914 without notable accidents.

 Lucerne boasts a developed and well-run transport network, with the main operator, Verkehrsbetriebe Luzern (VBL), running both the trolleybuses in Lucerne and a motor buses network in the city and to neighboring municipalities.
 Other operators, such as PostAuto Schweiz and Auto AG Rothenburg, provide bus services to other towns and villages.

-Lucerne railway station is one of Switzerland's principal stations, and is well-connected to the rest of Switzerland via railway services operated by Swiss Federal Railways (SBB CFF FFS), the Südostbahn SOB, the BLS and the Zentralbahn (zb).
+Lucerne railway station is one of Switzerland's principal stations, and is well-connected to the rest of Switzerland via railway services operated by Swiss Federal Railways (SBB CFF FFS), the Südostbahn (SOB), the BLS and the Zentralbahn (zb).
+It is served by national and international trains as well as local trains of the Lucerne S-Bahn.
 There are 40 trains per day between Lucerne and Zurich, with an average travel time of 48 minutes.
 Zurich Airport can be reached in just over an hour.
+The Voralpen Express directly links Lucerne with Eastern Switzerland.

 Adjacent to the station is Luzern Bahnhofquai, from which ships of the Lake Lucerne Navigation Company operate to various destinations on Lake Lucerne.
 Between April and mid October, the tourist oriented Gotthard Panorama Express connects Lucerne with Lugano once a day by boat and train, travelling by boat along the length of Lake Lucerne and then by train over the historic high-level Gotthard route.